brndnmtthws/rust-action/README.md

 caching build outputs, which provides another way to cache builds, instead of caching `target/` and relying on Rust's [incremental builds](https://blog.rust-lang.org/2016/09/08/incremental.html).
-The sccache package is installed by default, but its usage is not enabled, and can be enabled with `enable-sccache: 'true'`.
+The sccache package is not installed by default, and its usage is not enabled, but it can be enabled with `enable-sccache: 'true'`.

 It's recommended that you benchmark caching with sccache versus target caching,